AnietieGodswill/BOMB-C4/README.md

 * FAST AND EASY TO USE

 ## RECOMMENDED 📒
-Don't spam mail more than 50 per time
+Don't send mail more than 50 per time

 ## Contact Me ☎